junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 * Lead Verifier has the knowledge about the overall structure of the Composite Evidence.
 It decodes the Composite Evidence to extract the Component Attester Evidence.
 This may lead to "N" Evidence, one for each Component Attester.

-* Lead Verifier delegates each Component Attester Evidence to its own Verifier and receives Component Attester Attestation Results after successful Appraisal of Evidence.
+* Lead Verifier delegates each Component Attester Evidence to their own Verifier and receives Component Attester Attestation Results after successful Appraisal of Evidence.

-* Once the Lead Verifier receives Attestation Results from all the Verifiers then it constructs a Aggregated Attestation Results.
+* Once the Lead Verifier receives Attestation Results from all the Verifiers, it combines the results from each Verifier to construct a Aggregated Attestation Results (AAR).
+The Lead verifier may apply its own policies and also add extra claims as part of its appraisal.

-* Lead Verifier combines the Results from each Verifier and conveys the Aggregated Attestation Results to the Attester (in Passport model) or to the Relying Party (in background check model)
+* Lead Verifier conveys the AAR to the Attester (in Passport model) or to the Relying Party (in background check model).

-The overall Verdict may be dependent on the Appraisal Policy of the Lead Verifier.
+The overall verdict may be dependent on the Appraisal Policy of the Lead Verifier.

-In certain topologies, it is possible that only the Composite Evidence is Signed to provide the overall integrity, while the individual Component Attester Evidence (example Evidence 1) is not protected.
-In such cases, the Lead Verifer upon processing of Composite Evidence produce an Attestation Result first, stash the Component Attester Evidence (example Evidence 1) as unprocessed Evidence, sign the AR and sends to its Verifier (example Verifier 1).
+In certain topologies, it is possible that only the Composite Evidence is signed to provide the overall integrity, while the individual Component Attester Evidence (example Evidence 1) is not protected.
+In such cases, the Lead Verifer upon processing of Composite Evidence may wrap the Component Attester Evidence (example Evidence 1) in a signed Conceptual Message Wrapper (CMW), and send it to each Verifier (example Verifier 1).

 ### Verifier for Component Attester